 Go to other Development One Stop Shop pages for details about your particular application.

 Step 1: Pre-application meetings

-You may meet with a planner from the Department of Lands, Planning and the Environment or with the Development Consent Authority as many times as you need to get advice before submitting your application.
+You may meet with a planner from the Department of Infrastructure, Planning and Logistics or with the Development Consent Authority as many times as you need to get advice before submitting your application.